What Does the Gradient Tell When Attacking the Graph Structure: Experiments

-Figure \ref{fig3} shows the dynamics of the homophily ratio $h_{gt}$ during the attack process of MHAtk and MHAtk-rh on the datasets Citeseer and Cora-ML.
-The green and red dashed lines represent the upper and lower limits of $h_{gt}$ at the corresponding attack iteration.
-The gray dashed line indicates the $h_{gt}$ of the unperturbed graph.
-It can be observed from Figure \ref{fig3}(a)(c) that during the MHAtk attack, the trend of graph homophily is close to the lower limits of $h_{gt}$.
-This verifies that the saliency-based edge perturbations reduce graph homophily by adding inter-class edges.
-The blue and red lines not wholly overlap may be due to the error between the pseudo-label and the ground-truth label.
-Figure \ref{fig3}(b)(d) are MHAtk's, where the homophily constraint $\varepsilon$ is set to 0.02 (smaller h implies more imperceptible homophily variance).
-In our approach, $h_{gt}$ becomes flat after triggering a critical value.
-This is due to the decrease in homophily triggering the lower bound $h-\varepsilon h$ on the homophily ratio of the pseudo-label, which results in higher weights for the constraint terms and lower weights for the attack terms in the proposed attack objective.
-In particular, on the Cora-ML, our model almost strictly constrains the decrease of $h_{gt}$.
-This phenomenon indicates that the smaller the difference between the pseudo-label and the ground-truth, the more significant the effect of the proposed homophily constraint.
+To further demonstrate the effect of our proposed attack loss, we visualize the trend of the homophily ratio $h$ during training.
+Figure \ref{fig3} shows the dynamics of the homophily ratio $h$ during the attack process of attacker with $\mathcal{L}_{atk}$ and $\mathcal{L}_{atk-hr}$ on the datasets Citeseer and Cora-ML.
+The green and red dashed lines represent the upper and lower limits of $h$ at the corresponding attack iteration.
+The gray dashed line indicates the $h$ of the unperturbed graph.
+It can be observed from Figure \ref{fig3}(a)(c) that applying $\mathcal{L}_{atk}$, the trend of homophily ratio $h$ is close to the lower limits of $h$, which verifies that the gradient-based attackers tend to add inter-class edges.
+Figure \ref{fig3}(b)(d) are collected with $\mathcal{L}_{atk-hr}$ at $\varepsilon$=2\%.
+In (b) and (d), the decrease of $h$ becomes flat after triggering a boundary.
+This is due to the decrease in homophily triggering $(1-\varepsilon) h$, which results in higher weights for the restriction terms and lower weights for the attack terms in the proposed attack objective.
+With this experiment, we empirically demonstrate the attacker's tendency to add inter-class edges, as well as further demonstrate the effectiveness of our proposed attack loss.